JJJayyyy/Multi-Axis-Quantum-Teleportation/README.md

-# 📡 Quantum Teleportation with Projective Measurement
+# 📡 Multi-Axis Quantum Teleportation

-This repository demonstrates a generalized **quantum teleportation protocol** using different combinations of projective measurements beyond the standard $Z$-basis.
+This repository demonstrates a generalized **multi-axis quantum teleportation protocol** using different combinations of projective measurements beyond the standard $Z$-basis.
 Each notebook simulates and visualizes the teleportation process with a specific basis pair on the message $\ket{Msg}$ and ancilla qubits $\ket{A}$.

 <p align="center"> <img src="assets/demo.gif" width="700"/> </p>